 We need to clarify once again that the programming language does not matter for the assimilation of all these skills.
 They accumulate slowly, over many years of practice in the profession.
 Some knowledge is fundamental and can be learned theoretically, but for their full understanding and in-depth awareness, you need years of practice.

-Fundamental knowledge and skills for programming, software development, software engineering, and computer science are taught during the Software Engineer Program, as well as a number of optional courses.
+Fundamental knowledge and skills for programming, software development, software engineering, and computer science are taught during the Software Engineering Program, as well as a number of elective courses.
 Working with a variety of software libraries, APIs, frameworks and software technologies and their interaction gradually builds this knowledge and skills, so do not expect that you will understand them from a single course, book or project.

 To start working as a programmer, only basic knowledge in the areas listed above is enough and the improvement happens at the workplace according to the technology and development tools used in the company and the team.

 Programming languages and software development technologies form around 25% of a programmer's skills.
 They have the largest learning content, but they change very fast over time.
 If we look at the job offers in the software industry they usually mention words like the ones bellow, but in the job offers they secretly mention the three main skills: coding, algorithmic thinking and knowing the fundamentals of computer science and software engineering.

 For those clearly technological skills the programming language does matter.